TheWolverine - U-M Hands Rutgers Its First Home Loss Of The Year, Grabbing A 60-52 Victory

 Second Half

-Rutgers opened the second half scoring with an and-1 from fifth-year senior forward Akwasi Yeboah to put Rutgers up 33-28 (the free throw was no good) less than a minute out of the locker room.
+Rutgers opened the second half scoring with an and-1 from fifth-year senior forward Akwasi Yeboah to go up 33-28 (the free throw was no good) less than a minute out of the locker room.

 The Scarlet Knights enjoyed a 6-0 run to start the game's final frame and grabbed its biggest lead at 37-28, though Michigan responded with a 5-0 run of its own to make the score 37-33, including an and-1 from sophomore center Colin Castleton at the 16:50 mark.